disepi/Moonlight/README.md

 #### Currently, Moonlight is only for experimental purposes.
 You can still use it, but expect to see bugs as it is not fully finished yet!

+# Purpose
+Moonlight is made to be lightweight while also detecting cheats fast and efficiently.
+The cheat checks in Moonlight are carefully made to avoid detecting any legitimate players while also detecting cheating players almost instantly.

 # Checks
 #### Flight
 - [x] Vertical velocity prediction check